deborah-boat/Employee_Scheduling/README.md

 ---

-## Authentication and Security
+## Authentication

-### Authentication **Auth0** using the `express-openid-connect` library.
+Authentication is handled by **Auth0** using the `express-openid-connect` library.
 When a user clicks "Continue with Auth0", they are redirected to the Auth0 login page.
 After logging in, Auth0 redirects back to the app and a session cookie is created automatically.
 Protected routes use the `requiresAuth()` middleware to check if the user is logged in — if not, the request is rejected with `401 Unauthorized`.
 The user's profile is read from `req.oidc.user` and returned to the frontend so it can show the right dashboard.

-### Security Decisions
+## Security Decisions

 - **Secrets are stored in `.env`** and never committed to Git or baked into Docker images, to prevent unauthorized access.
 - **Protected routes return `401`** when the session is missing or expired, and **`403`** when a non-employer tries to access employer-only actions.